-- □ Record or keep full minutes of each hearing. - □ Remove restraints prior to the commencement of the hearing unless the Court determines on the record, after providing the juvenile an opportunity to be heard, that they are necessary to prevent: - □ Physical harm to the juvenile or another person; - 1.
-Disruptive Courtroom behavior, evidenced by a history of behavior that created potentially harmful situations or presented substantial risk of physical harm; or - 2.
-The juvenile, evidenced by an escape history or other relevant factors, from fleeing the Courtroom. - □ Introduce yourself to everyone in attendance, and ensure that all who are present introduce themselves and the purpose for their attendance at the dispositional review hearing. - □ Ensure that parent(s) or guardian(s) of the juvenile are present.
-If not, determine the reason for absence and make necessary arrangements for future participation. - Ensure the victim has a right to be present at the dispositional review hearing; utilize discretion to maintain confidentiality of mental health, medical, or juvenile institutional documents or juvenile probation reports. - Require juvenile probation officers to provide written reports to the Court regarding goals, progress, expectations, and, in cases where a juvenile is in out-of-home placement, plans for returning home. - □ Use a basic set of questions for the juvenile probation officer, service provider staff, the juvenile and the juvenile's parent/guardian in order to assess progress on achieving established goals, the quality of services and the aftercare plan. - □ Ensure that juveniles have the opportunity to respond to all information provided at the hearing.
+Record or keep full minutes of each hearing.
+Remove restraints prior to the commencement of the hearing unless the Court determines on the record, after providing the juvenile an opportunity to be heard, that they are necessary to prevent: Physical harm to the juvenile or another person; Disruptive Courtroom behavior, evidenced by a history of behavior that created potentially harmful situations or presented substantial risk of physical harm; or The juvenile, evidenced by an escape history or other relevant factors, from fleeing the Courtroom.
+Introduce yourself to everyone in attendance, and ensure that all who are present introduce themselves and the purpose for their attendance at the dispositional review hearing.
+Ensure that parent(s) or guardian(s) of the juvenile are present.
+If not, determine the reason for absence and make necessary arrangements for future participation.
+Ensure the victim has a right to be present at the dispositional review hearing; utilize discretion to maintain confidentiality of mental health, medical, or juvenile institutional documents or juvenile probation reports.
+Require juvenile probation officers to provide written reports to the Court regarding goals, progress, expectations, and, in cases where a juvenile is in out-of-home placement, plans for returning home.
+Use a basic set of questions for the juvenile probation officer, service provider staff, the juvenile and the juvenile's parent/guardian in order to assess progress on achieving established goals, the qualit of services and the aftercare plan.
+Ensure that juveniles have the opportunity to respond to all information provided at the hearing.
+Service Providers Require that service providers provide comprehensive, written reports to the Court that include placement, any medications, discipline, home passes, and treatment remaining.